AZaviruha/mawulijo/mawulijo/content/_index.md

 ---
 title: 			"Full stack Web Developer"
 description: 	"Hello.
-I am a freelance Full-stack web developer in Accra, Ghana.
-This is my online portfolio which details my skills, school work, experience and some of the projects I have worked on."
+I am a full-stack web and mobile developer in Accra, Ghana.
+This is my online portfolio which details my skills, academic work (blog posts), experience and some of the projects I have worked on."
 identifier:		"home"
 ---